top of page

 A defining strength of twelve-step programs is their emphasis on peer-to-peer recovery support.
 These fellowships operate on the principle that individuals recovering from substance use disorders can best help each other through shared experience, mutual accountability, and consistent fellowship.

 According to addiction researchers Kelly et al., twelve-step involvement significantly improves outcomes: “Twelve-step programs enhance abstinence rates and promote psychosocial functioning through peer support and active recovery engagement” (Kelly et al. 2017).
-The community-based structure fosters empathy, belonging, and hope, all of which are critical for those overcoming the emotional and psychological fallout of addiction.
+The community-based structure fosters empathy, belonging, and hope.
+These elements are critical for those overcoming the emotional and psychological fallout of addiction.

 A Free, Accessible Lifeline for Those in Need